-Total Credits: 22 Total Marks: 550 Grand Total Marks-2650 Grand Total Credits - 115
+Total Credits: 36 Total Marks: 600 Grand Total Marks-2700 Grand Total Credits - 129

 - The candidate shall be required to undergo Summer Training (4-5 weeks) at the end of IInd semester.
 She/he will be required to submit a comprehensive report before the commencement of the IIIrd next semester examination.
 The evaluation of the training report will be based on the Seminar/Presentation on the Training Report to be presented by each candidate in the department. - In First semester, student has the option to take one Programme elective out of ENV-101/ ENV-104. - In Second semester, student has the option to take one Programme elective out of ENV-201/ ENV-203/ ENV-208. - In Third semester, student has the option to take one Programme elective out of ENV-303/ ENV-304. - Student would deliver a seminar on topic from course work in detail in First semester as well as in second semester.
-Evaluation of the seminar would be done by the faculty members at the time of presentation. - Dissertation will be undertaken by the students in groups under the supervision of Faculty members in the department during the IVth semester.
-Each group of students will make a presentation on their topic, its objectives, significance, methodology and review of literature, to be evaluated externally in terms of quality of written work, experimental work as well as performance in the vivavoce.
+Evaluation of the seminar would be done by the faculty members at the time of presentation.